HarvestMondello/Colorado-climbing-route-analysis/README.md

 ## Introduction

 This project turns fragmented Colorado climbing data into actionable insight.
-I built a Python scraper and cleaning pipeline, modeled and queried data in PostgreSQL, and visualized results in Python—answering questions about cultural impact, usage patterns, historical context, and where demand is trending next.
+I built a Python scraper and cleaning pipeline, modeled and queried data in PostgreSQL, and visualized results in Python answering questions about cultural impact, usage patterns, historical context, and where demand is trending next.

 See SQL and scripts here:
 - **SQL**: [`/sql`](sql/)